Mathenson/alx-low_level_programming/README.md

-This is the begining of low level language C learnt in ALX
+This is the begining of pointers learnt in the ALX SE programme